LabShengLi/CellTag-Main-Figure-code/README.md

 Full session details available via `sessionInfo()`.

-## Data availability
+## Data and code availability

+Analysis code is archived on Zenodo: [10.5281/zenodo.20709794](https://doi.org/10.5281/zenodo.20709794), corresponding to release `v1.0-natsubmission` of this repository.

 Processed data are deposited on Zenodo: [10.5281/zenodo.20480987](https://doi.org/10.5281/zenodo.20480987).

-The Zenodo deposit corresponds to release `v1.0-natsubmission` of this repository.